Cat–dog relationship: Cultural impact

 The phrase "fight like cats and dogs" reflects a natural tendency for the relationship between the two species to be antagonistic.
 Other phrases and proverbs include "The cat is mighty dignified until the dog comes by" and "The cat and dog may kiss, but are none the better friends."

 Eugene Field's children's poem, "The Duel," projects and amplifies the real-life antipathy between cats and dogs onto a stuffed gingham dog and a stuffed calico cat who had an all-night fight during which they "ate each other up."

 In Fam Ekman's children's book Kattens Skrekk (The Cat's Terror), a cat visits a museum to find that all of the artworks, like Mona Lisa and Venus de Milo, have been replaced by parodies featuring dogs.
 The only piece not converted is The Scream which "symbolizes the cat's terror in the face of so many dogs."
-The American animated television series CatDog features the adventures of the protagonist, CatDog, a genetically altered creature with the head of a dog on one side of its body and the head of a cat on the other.
+The American animated television series CatDog features the adventures of the protagonist, CatDog, a genetically altered creature with the head of a dog on one end of its body and the head of a cat on the other.
 The episodes frequently play on "cats and dogs being what they are" to incorporate "a lot of running and chasing."

-The comedy films Cats & Dogs, released in 2001, and its sequel Cats & Dogs: The Revenge of Kitty Galore, released in 2010, both project and amplify the above-mentioned antipathy between dogs and cats into an all-out war between the two species wherein cats are shown as being out-and-out enemies of humans, whereas dogs are shown as being more sympathetic to humans.
+The comedy films Cats & Dogs (2001) and its sequel Cats & Dogs: The Revenge of Kitty Galore (2010) both project and amplify the above-mentioned antipathy between dogs and cats into an all-out war between the two species.
+Cats are shown as being out-and-out enemies of humans, whereas dogs are shown as being more sympathetic to humans.

-Adlai Stevenson invoked the dog-cat conflict in his explanation of a veto he delivered as Governor of Illinois: "If we attempt to resolve [this problem] by legislation, who knows but what we may be called upon to take sides as well in the age-old problems of dog versus cat, bird versus bird, even bird versus worm."
+Adlai Stevenson invoked the dog–cat conflict in his explanation of his veto as Governor of Illinois of a 1949 act that would have barred owners from allowing their cats to run at large: "That cats destroy some birds, I well know, but I believe this legislation would further but little the worthy cause to which its proponents give such unselfish effort.
+The problem of cat versus bird is as old as time.
+If we attempt to resolve it by legislation, who knows but what we may be called upon to take sides as well in the age-old problems of dog versus cat, bird versus bird, even bird versus worm."

-The popular Tom and Jerry cartoons contain multiple instances of conflict between the titular character Tom the cat, and Spike the bulldog.
-The series exploits this negative dog-cat relationship by having Jerry create scenarios for Tom to clash with Spike as means for Jerry's escape.
+The Tom and Jerry cartoons contain multiple instances of conflict between the titular character Tom the cat and Spike the bulldog.
+The series exploits this antagonistic dog–cat relationship by having Jerry create scenarios for Tom to clash with Spike as means for Jerry's escape.